 The Museum of Copenhagen sits right behind City Hall, and tells the story of the city through its artefacts, buildings, people, and culture.
 Explore your way around 800 years of the city’s history, from Viking tales, to plagues, bikes, fires, and the building boom – everything which has shaped Copenhagen into what it is today.
 You’ll get to grips with some incredible archaeological finds – including the skeleton of a warrior from the Middle Ages, and an early edition of a bicycle made of wood!
 Exhibits feature installations that bring history to life, including an interactive model that gives you an overview of the entire city.

 The historic circus building, Cirkusbygningen, is home to Wallmans Dinnerparty, a magical show packed with sumptuous music, artistry and impressive acrobatics.
 Artists serve at the tables and perform, not only on the stage, but also in every corner of the circus arena.
 After the show’s grand finale, the venue turns into a nightclub – one of the biggest in Copenhagen!
 We’re so excited to host our EuroSTAR 2022 Gala Awards dinner here, with a massive celebration encompassing a show, dinner, and the EuroSTAR Software Testing Awards.
 This is a night you don’t want to miss.

 4. Plunge into pristine waterways

-You’re never far from a swimming opportunity in Copenhagen, and summer is the ideal time to embrace its waterways and go for a dip in the centrally located ‘harbour baths’, which are free public swimming pools located along the harbours and fjords of the city – and there are plenty of them.
-As part of wellness at EuroSTAR, we are hosting daily morning swims during the conference, so make sure you join us for a dip.
+You’re never far from a swimming opportunity in Copenhagen, and summer is the ideal time to embrace its waterways and go for a dip.
+Try the centrally located ‘harbour baths’, which are free public swimming pools located along the harbours and fjords of the city – and there are plenty of them.
+As part of wellness at EuroSTAR, we are hosting daily morning swims during the conference, so make sure you join us for an invigorating wake up.